mikerst/mikethomas.design/src/index.md

     text-align: center;
 	"
 >
-	Note for hiring managers: new work examples for 2025-26 incoming soon... ❤️
+	Note for hiring managers: new case studies for 2025-26 incoming soon... ❤️
 </div>